specklesystems/pygeoapi/README.md

 List of possible issues you can experience and solutions to them:

 - Page or Map stays blank and Developer Tools Console shows "net::ERR_QUIC_PROTOCOL_ERROR 200 (OK)"

 Solution: Try reloading the page.
 Otherwise, if in Google Chrome, navigate to chrome://flags/#enable-quic in and change Experimental QUIC Protocol dropdown to Disabled.

 - Model seems to be loaded incomplete

 Solution: Check the message "feature count limited to ..." next to the Model name on the top of the page.
 If the message is present, try increasing the feature limit using "&limit=10000" URL parameter

-- Attribute table doesn't have original feature attributes and properties Enable the URL parameter "&preserveAttributes=true".
+- Attribute table doesn't have original feature attributes and properties

+Solution: Enable the URL parameter "&preserveAttributes=true".
 It is disabled by default due to the faulty display of the 3-dimentional multiPolygons overlapping themselves in 2d space, when viweving in the browser on 2d map.
 Enabling this parameter might make the multipolygons appear "transparent" due to self-overlap.

 Report any other issues here or on our [Community Forum](https://speckle.community/).